Summary

 Discovering MCP Servers

-Several directories and registries have emerged to help you find MCP servers:
+Several directories and registries have emerged to assist in locating MCP servers.

-- MCP Hub — Community-maintained directory with categories and search
+- MCP Hub: a community-maintained directory with categories and search functionality.

-- awesome-mcp-servers on GitHub — A curated list in the awesome-list tradition, organized by category
+- awesome-mcp-servers on GitHub: a curated list in the awesome-list tradition, organised by category.

-- npm / PyPI — Many MCP servers are published as packages you can install with
+- npm and PyPI: many MCP servers are published as packages installable via

-If you are reading this blog, there is a good chance you are a developer — and Claude Code is where MCP gets really interesting for developers.
-Claude Code is itself an MCP host, and its built-in capabilities (Read, Write, Edit, Bash, Grep, Glob) are essentially MCP tools under the hood.
+Claude Code is the context in which MCP is particularly relevant for developers.
+Claude Code is itself an MCP host, and its built-in capabilities, including Read, Write, Edit, Bash, Grep and Glob, are essentially MCP tools internally.

 Built-In Tools as MCP

-When you use Claude Code and it reads a file, edits code, or runs a shell command, it is using the same tool-calling pattern that MCP standardizes.
+When Claude Code reads a file, edits code or runs a shell command, it uses the same tool-calling pattern that MCP standardises.
 The difference is that these tools are built directly into the Claude Code host rather than running as external MCP servers.
-But the mental model is identical: the AI model sees a list of available tools with descriptions and schemas, decides which one to call, generates the arguments, and processes the result.
+The conceptual model is identical: the AI model sees a list of available tools with descriptions and schemas, determines which to invoke, generates the arguments and processes the result.

-This means Claude Code was designed from the ground up to be extensible via MCP.
-You can add capabilities to Claude Code just by pointing it at an MCP server.
+Claude Code was therefore designed from the outset to be extensible via MCP.
+Additional capabilities can be added to Claude Code simply by directing it to an MCP server.

 Adding Custom MCP Servers

-There are two levels of MCP configuration in Claude Code:
+Two levels of MCP configuration exist in Claude Code.

 {